chef/chef-web-docs/chef_master/source/debug.rst

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The following examples demonstrate various approaches for using resources in recipes.
+The following examples demonstrate various approaches for using resources in recipes:

 **Specify a log entry**